mauroservienti/milestone.github.io/_posts/2019-09-10-businesses-dont-fail-they-make-mistakes.md

 The customer is a bank.
 The system is an internal system whose primary business role is to handle `cash order` payment requests, validate and store them.
 Once the `cash order` is notified to the debtor, the system keeps track of payments and delays.

-Italian bank regulations state that the debt identified by a `cash order` cannot expire on a non working day, a bank holiday in Anglo-Saxons terminology.
+Italian bank regulations state that the debt identified by a `cash order` cannot expire on a non-working day, a bank holiday in Anglo-Saxons terminology.

 > Note: I'm oversimplifying, for simplicity, both the business scenario and they way it failed in production.
 Nitty gritty details are not required in this case.